-We create timepieces that visibly connect the past, the present, and future.
+Timepieces that visibly connect the past, the present and future

 Liquid timekeeping is the HYT answer to capturing time’s flow and context as opposed to an isolated current moment.
 Two bellows, with walls four times finer than a human hair, form the engine of the fluid module.
 As each one compresses or expands, it releases or receives one of two immiscible liquids, one colored and one transparent.